Salamanca This north-western gem is one of Spain's best cities to visit.

 Prices from

-At the same time, Granada is so typically Spanish – think a grand cathedral, vibrant squares, free tapas, and live flamenco performances.
+At the same time, Granada is so typically Spanish with its grand cathedral, vibrant squares, free tapas and live flamenco performances.

 Despite its small size, Granada really packs a punch with its attractions.
 The star of the show is the magnificent Alhambra – the famous complex of palaces, castle-like fortresses and the flower-filled gardens of the Generalife.
-Expect trickling fountains, elegant courtyards, delicately carved Islamic symbols and opulent throne rooms here.
+Expect trickling fountains, elegant courtyards, delicately carved Islamic symbols and opulent throne rooms.

 Top tip: Granada is a fantastic jumping off point for the Sierra Nevada National Park.
 Go for mountain views and incredible hikes.